Raúl Curiel

 Raúl Curiel Garcia (born 6 December 1995) is a Mexican professional boxer.
-As an amateur he competed in the men's light welterweight competition at the 2016 Summer Olympics.
+He qualified for the men's light welterweight competition at the 2016 Summer Olympics through his top two AIBA Pro Boxing ranking but was unable to compete because of stomach flu.

 Professional career

-Curiel is scheduled to face Alexis Rocha in a welterweight bout in Ontario, California on December 14, 2024.
+Curiel faced Alexis Rocha in a welterweight bout at the Toyota Arena in Ontario, California, USA, on 14 December 2024.
+The fight ended in a majority draw.